 - avoid excess pressure on the backs of your legs and knees.
 A footrest, particularly for smaller users, may be helpful.

 - arrange your desk and screen so that bright lights are not reflected in the screen.
 You shouldn't be directly facing windows or bright lights.
 Adjust curtains and blinds to prevent unwanted light.

 Office furniture within the work environment should be suitable to employees needs.
-Employees are able to adjust their chair in-line with the outcomes or suggestions of the University's Workstation Safety Plus Cardinus Training Package.
-If however Cardinus identifies that the adjustments are insufficient, or if an employee has individual circumstances that require a more detailed investigation into the furniture at their workstation, this will be undertaken with input from both the University's Occupational Health Service Provider, Health Management, and the University's Ergonomic Furniture Provider, Posturite.
+Employees are able to adjust their chair in-line with the outcomes or suggestions of the online eLearning Workstation package.
+If however it identifies that the adjustments are insufficient, or if an employee has individual circumstances that require a more detailed investigation into the furniture at their workstation, this will be undertaken with input from both the University's Occupational Health Service Provider, Health Management, and the University's Ergonomic Furniture Provider, Posturite.